dotnet/runtime/docs/workflow/building/coreclr/README.md

 Since this is more related to testing, you can find the full details and instructions in the CoreCLR testing doc [over here](/docs/workflow/testing/coreclr/testing.md).

+**WARNING:** When building CoreCLR, the `apphost` will also get constructed as part of the build.
+However, `apphost` belongs to the `host` subset.
+This means that if you only pass the `runtimeConfiguration` and/or the `librariesConfiguration` flag to your builds, then the `apphost` will get built in `Debug`.
+This will result in issues when trying to build the tests.
+Because of this, it is highly recommended to always also include the `-c` or `-hc` flags when building `clr` to ensure all of its related components are constructed in the same configuration.

 #### The Dev Shipping Packs

 It is also possible to generate the full runtime NuGet packages and installer that you can use to test in a more production-esque scenario.
 To generate these shipping artifacts, you have to build the `clr`, `libs`, `host`, and `packs` subsets: